timoast/MPAL-hg38/README.md

 ## Instructions

+The data required is stored on AWS S3 (at the SRA), and the data egress is **not free**.
+To download the raw data, you will need to set up an AWS account and configure `awscli` to use your account.

 The workflow requires snakemake, so if you don't have snakemake installed you can create a new conda environment with snakemake using the following command:

 ```
 mamba env create -f environment.yaml